-Egg yolks contains roughly 1.6 grams of saturated fat, in case you were wondering.
+Egg yolks contain roughly 1.6 grams of saturated fat, in case you were wondering.

 Some nuts are high in carbohydrates so it’s worth checking which ones will work for your when taken with your other foods.

-My favourites are Brazil nuts (high in selenium), macadamias, walnuts, and pistachios.
+My favorites are Brazil nuts (high in selenium), macadamias, walnuts, and pistachios.
 Brazils are relatively low carb too.

 Peanuts (which are not actually nuts) are high in carbohydrates and also contain lectins and a few other things that can cause problems for some people.
-High fat seeds like sesame and sunflower seeds pack nutritious vitamins, minerals, and fibre in a small package.
+High-fat seeds like sesame and sunflower seeds pack nutritious vitamins, minerals, and fiber in a small package.
 Flax seeds are great for increasing your Omega-3 fatty acid intake.